Genivia/ugrep/README.md

                   whose  name  matches  one  or  more  globs  (as  if specified by --include and --include-dir).
 Lines starting  with  a  `#'  and empty lines in FILE are ignored.
 This option may be repeated.

+           -J[NUM], --jobs[=NUM]
+                  Specifies  the  number  of  jobs to run simultaneously to search files.
+Without argument NUM, the  number  of  jobs  spawned  is optimized.
+No whitespace may be given between -J and its argu- ment NUM.
+This feature is not  available  in  this  version  of ugrep.

+           -j, --smart-case
+                  Perform case insensitive matching unless PATTERN contains a cap- ital letter.
+Case insensitive matching applies to ASCII letters only.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of